bandprotocol/bandchain-docs-v2/docs/develop/02-developer-guides/how-to-use-bandchain-in-evm-contract.md

 ### Other library from Band

 Band Protocol also provides additional libraries, such as Pyband and Bandchain.js, that aid in building data-relaying programs.
-You can explore more about these resources on their respective pages here(link to the page in the doc v2).
+You can explore more about these resources on their respective pages [here](/develop/developer-tools/pyband/getting-started).
 Alternatively, you can use Falcon as a base and add more features to it according to your requirements.
 We trust you will find utilizing data from our BandChain a rewarding experience.